Skip navigation

 • Record times that parts are removed from furnaces to document that objects have attained specified temperatures for specified times.

-• Reduce heat when processing is complete in order to allow parts to cool in furnaces or machinery.
+• Reduce heat when processing is complete to allow parts to cool in furnaces or machinery.

 • Remove parts from furnaces after specified times, and air dry or cool parts in water, oil brine, or other baths.